-HPCPR Reference Chart for All Ages Component Adults and Adolescents Children (Age 1 Year to Puberty) Ir Infants (Age Less Than 1 Year, Excluding Newborns) Compression- ventilation ratio without advanced 1 rescuer 30:2 airway Continuous compressions at 2 or more rescuers 15:2 Compression- ventilation ratio WITH advanced airway breath every 6 seconds (10 breaths/min). s at a rate of 100-120/min. econds (20 breaths/min).
+HPCPR Reference Chart for All Ages Component Adults and Adolescents Children (Age 1 Year to Puberty) Infants (Age Less Than 1 Year Excluding Newborns) Compression- ventilation ratio without advanced 1 rescuer 30:2 airway Continuous compressions at a rate of 100-120/min.
+Give 1 re rescuers 15:2 Compression- ventilation ratio WITH advanced airway breath every 6 seconds (10 breaths/min).
+Continuous compressions at a rate of 100-120/min.
+Give 1 breath every 3 seconds (20 breaths/min).
 Compression rate 100-120/min Compression depth At least 2 inches (5 cm).
 Compression depth should be no more than 2.4 inches (6 cm).
 At least one-third anterior-posterior diameter of chest.
 About 2 inches (5 cm).
-At least one-third anterior-posterior diameter of chest.
-About 11⁄2 inches (5 cm). breastbone (sternum). very small 2 hands or 1 hand (optional for very small child) on the lower half of the breastbone (sternum).
-1 rescuer 2 fingers in the center of the chest, just below the nipple line.
-2 or more rescuers 2 thumb-encircling hands in the center of the chest, just below the nipple line.
+At least one-third anterior-posterior diameter chest.
+About 11⁄2 inches (5 cm).
+Hand placement 2 hands on the lower half of the breastbone (sternum).
+2 hands or 1 hand (optional for very small child) on the lower half of the breastbone (sternum).
+1 rescuer 2 fingers in the center of chest, just below the nipple 2 or more rescuers 2 thumb-encircling hands in the center of the chest, just below the nipple line.

-- b) Assess for and manage profuse bleeding, using a method appropriate for the patient's injuries: - (1) Direct pressure - (2) Wound packing - (3) Hemostatic gauze - (4) Tourniquet or junctional tourniquet (with jurisdictional training) - c) Assess skin color, temperature, and capillary refill. - d) Militiate cardiac monitoring as appropriate.
+- b) Assess for and manage profuse bleeding, using a method appropriate for the patient's injuries: - (1) Direct pressure - (2) Wound packing - (3) Hemostatic gauze - (4) Tourniquet or junctional tourniquet (with jurisdictional training) - c) Assess skin color, temperature, and capillary refill. - Initiate cardiac monitoring as appropriate.